 - Hardwood handle is tough

 - Tip can break

 Related: In the winter, you can use the knife to gather wood and make a fire, but you should also keep your face covered away from the wind.
 The Thermal Fleece Face Mask is about $10 and is made of thermal fleece to keep you warm.

 Weight: 22.4 oz

 Specific features: SK-5 High Carbon, blade Length: 11.75 inches, handle: 5.37 inches, black thick: 0.31 inches, Secure-Ex sheath

 Best use: Camping, hiking, fishing, hunting, outdoor survivalist, tactical training

-Description: As far as production bowies go, the Natchez Bowie 01 Steel Knife from Cold Steel is tough to beat.
+Description: As far as production bowies go, the Cold Steel Natchez Bowie Knife is tough to beat.
 The SK-5 High Carbon steel blade ensures sturdiness and precision which could handle tasks of survival and tactical nature.
-The carbon steel also gives it a great sharpness over time which means you’ll spend less time sharpening it.
+The carbon steel also gives it a great sharpness over time, which means you’ll spend less time sharpening it.

 This is good because you can put more strength into using the blade than carrying it around.
-The knife comes with Secure-Ex Sheath which unlike leather doesn’t hold moisture and won’t leave scratches.
+The knife comes with Secure-Ex Sheath which, unlike leather, doesn’t hold moisture and won’t leave scratches.
 When it comes to large, high quality bowie, this product comes with our highest recommendation.
-For $189.99, it sure feels like a steal.

 Weight: 12.8 oz